 Call Us Today

 Gum recession can be stressful to experience.
-We at Sedation and Implant Dentistry Irvine may be able to help.
+We at Total Care Implant Dentistry may be able to help.
 Call us today at 949-258-9682 to learn more and schedule an appointment.

 Helpful Related Links

 - American Dental Association (ADA).
 Glossary of Dental Clinical Terms.
 2021

 - American Academy of Cosmetic Dentistry® (AACD).
 Home Page.
 2021

 - Total Care Implant Dentistry was established in 2011.

 - We accept the following payment methods: American Express, Cash, Check, Discover, MasterCard, and Visa

 - We serve patients from the following counties: Orange County